How to Price Your Ebook on Amazon: A Self-Publishing Guide for New Indie Authors

 Amazon offers two key promo tools:

-Subscribers to ScribeCount have a host of tools to help them determine the best price for their books as well as how much those books will earn.
-They include:
+Subscribers to ScribeCount have a host of tools to help them determine the best price for their books as well as how much those books will earn:

-A Full Read / Full Sale Calculator: This tells you how many page-reads your book will need to rack up in Kindle Unlimited to equal a full sale of that book.
+Full Read / Full Sale Calculator: Tells you how many page-reads your book will need to rack up in Kindle Unlimited to equal a full sale of that book.

-Kenp Royalty Estimator: This tool takes in your price and calculates the royalty rate for every Amazon store/currency.
+KENP Royalty Estimator: Takes your price and calculates the royalty rate for every Amazon store and currency.

-KDP Print Royalty Calculator: This tool allows you to estimate your return at various prices and marketplaces.
+KDP Print Royalty Calculator: Allows you to estimate your return at various prices and marketplaces.
 VAT is automatically applied.

-KDP EBook Royalty Calculator: This tool allows you to estimate your return at various prices and marketplaces.
+KDP EBook Royalty Calculator: Allows you to estimate your return at various prices and marketplaces.
 VAT is automatically applied.

-Book Sales Estimator: This tool provides an estimate of the number of sales needed to reach a certain best seller rank at Amazon.
+Book Sales Estimator: Provides an estimate of the number of sales needed to reach a certain bestseller rank at Amazon.

-KENP Read Royalty Calculator: This feature allows you to see the return on page reads at various KENP rates.
+KENP Read Royalty Calculator: Allows you to see the return on page reads at various KENP rates.

-Cost Calculator: This feature allows you to input all the costs associated with creating your book and then calculates the number of sales needed to recoup that expense.
+Cost Calculator: Allows you to input all the costs associated with creating your book and then calculates the number of sales needed to recoup that expense.

 Conclusion